DragonRidersUnite/book/src/01-hello-dragon.md

 {{#include code/chapter_01/01_default/app/main.rb:5}}
 ```

-`args.outputs.sprites` is like `args.outputs.labels`, but instead of holding labels it's a collection of sprites.
+`args.outputs.sprites` is like `args.outputs.labels`, but instead of holding labels, it's a collection of sprites.
 It renders the `"dragonruby.png"` image at x: 576, y: 280, just like label text, and it also sets the size of the image to display.
 That's what the `128` and `101` represent in the array.
 Here's a breakdown of those elements:

 ``` ruby
 #  x,   y,   w,   h,            image